1946 Cornell Big Red football team

 The 1946 Cornell Big Red football team was an American football team that represented Cornell University in the Ivy League during the 1946 college football season.
 In its second season under head coach Edward McKeever, the team compiled a 5–4 record and outscored its opponents 135 to 115.
 Joe Martin was the team captain.

 Walter Kretz led Cornell and ranked 17th nationally with 602 rushing yards and averaged 6.76 yards per carry.
+Hillary Chollet was the team's leading scorer.

+Cornell was ranked at No. 38 in the final Litkenhous Difference by Score System rankings for 1946.

 Cornell played its home games at Schoellkopf Field in Ithaca, New York.

 Schedule

 After the season

-The 1947 NFL Draft was held on December 16, 1946.
+The 1947 NFL draft was held on December 16, 1946.
 The following Big Red was selected.